irdest/irdest/docs/website/content/home/about.md

 ---
 Introduction_Title: What is irdest?
 Introduction: |

-    **irdest** is a set of tools, that allows devices like laptops and smartphones to create a **wireless mesh network** over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
+    **Irdest** is a research project that aims to create tools for the next internet.
+These tools allow devices like laptops and smartphones to create dynamic **mesh networks** over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
 This **decentralised and open network** extends across any irdest-enabled device, so that if two people aren't close enough to each other for their devices to connect directly, data can be sent via other devices in the middle, without those devices being able to read or change the messages passing through it.

-    It supports instant messaging, voice calls, social media, radio broadcast, and file sharing — all in a single app.
-Additionally it is a suite of **free software libraries**, meaning that anyone can study and modify it, and use it to create their own apps that can operate on a irdest network, independent of the internet.
+    The main component of Irdest is **Ratman**, a decentralised and peer-to-peer packet router.
+Ratman provides applications with a simple API to interact with a mesh network, without having to solve a lot of complicated routing problems, or configuring large amount of software.
+In the backend Ratman connects to other Ratman instances via network channel specific drivers, which allows the network to grow easily across network boundaries.

 Meshing_Title: What is a mesh network?
 Meshing: |
     In traditional network infrastructure there is a centralised point